mcauley-penney/tidy.nvim/README.md

 # tidy.nvim 🧹

-A function and autocommand pair that removes all
+An [autocommand](https://neovim.io/doc/user/autocmd.html) that removes all

     - trailing whitespace
     - empty lines at the end of the buffer